suyulin/jackery/README.md

 [![GitHub Release](https://img.shields.io/github/release/suyulin/jackery_home.svg)](https://github.com/suyulin/jackery_home/releases)
 [![License](https://img.shields.io/github/license/suyulin/jackery_home.svg)](LICENSE)

+> **⚠️ Beta Stage**: This integration is currently in Beta testing phase and may be unstable.
+Please use with caution and report any issues.

 JackeryHome is a **custom Home Assistant integration** that uses **MQTT** to monitor solar, grid, battery, EPS and home energy data from a Jackery energy system.

 The integration is implemented in `custom_components/JackeryHome/sensor.py` and is built around a shared **coordinator** (`JackeryDataCoordinator`) that efficiently manages subscriptions and data requests for all sensors.